Taha-Adeel/Edge-of-the-Abyss/README.md

 To compile the project, clone it and build it using "make" command.
 The project uses SFML library, so you must have it installed in your system before hand.
 (See [this for linux](https://www.sfml-dev.org/tutorials/2.5/start-linux.php) and [this for others](https://www.sfml-dev.org/download.php)).
 The Makefile needs to be modified if you install to a non standard path on linux, or if you are using Windows or MacOS.

+This project is licensed under the terms of the Apache 2.0 license.
+Read the license file for more information